Yusufabdulsttar/Microwave-Oven/Microwave Ovens Using STM32F401VD/README.md

-# Microwave designed using PIC Microcontroller and simulated in Proteus
+# Microwave designed using STM32F401VD Microcontroller and simulated in Proteus
-### In this project, I used the driver that I implemented for the PIC18F4620 microcontroller.
-This driver allowed me to control the following devices: LCD, LED, Keypad, BUSH_BUTTON, DC motor, Timers, Interrupt, and GPIO.
+### In this project, I used STM32F401VD Microcontroller.
+I used a microcontroller to control the following devices: LCD, LED, Keypad, BUSH_BUTTON, DC motor, Timers, Interrupt, and GPIO.
 ### I used the timer to trigger an interrupt every 1 second
 ### There are the steps to run a microwave oven :
 - ### Open the door.
 The light inside the microwave will turn on.